Last updated on 9 December 2018

 Weekends are usually for family and as a family — Volts, Ganjah, and I — watched the third installment of the Kung Fu Panda franchise.
 If on the first film, Po learned kung fu, and on the second film, Po learned inner peace, then I’m excited to see what Po will learn this time.

-When Master Shifu announced that he’s going to retire and transferred the responsibility of training to Po, Po’s doubts and self-confidence set in and pointed out that the Furious Five have mastered kung fu already.
+When Master Shifu announced that he’s going to retire and transferred the responsibility of training to Po, Po’s doubts his self-confidence and pointed out that the Furious Five have mastered kung fu already.
 But the old master knew well that Po needed this experience to learn.

 Realizing that Po sacrificed his life for their village, Li told everyone left to gather around and help Po in his fight.
 He initiated a long-lost tradition of the pandas: the generation of chi energy.
 Together, they were able to transfer chi and let it flow from the physical plane to the spirit realm, reaching Po.
 So Po was able to break free from Kai, transforming himself to an avatar of a Dragon Warrior, an embodiment of all the people he protected.
 He used his chi to destroy Kai and releasing the captured kung fu masters in the process.